Piedmont Middle School: History

 When Piedmont High School was created in 1921, it included grades seven through twelve, split into a junior high school and a senior high school.
 Piedmont Junior High School, grades seven through nine, became a separate entity from the senior high in the late 1960s, but the name change to Piedmont Middle School and switch to grades six through eight did not occur until a decade later.

 When the high school was demolished for safety reasons in the mid-1970s, the separate junior high building was constructed.
 The dedication was made on June 1, 1975.

 Academics

 In 2005, the school's API score was a 918.
 Ninety-eight percent of teachers are fully credentialed, and the average teaching experience is 15 years.

 Schedule

-The school runs on a block schedule, with all 7 classes on Mondays and Fridays and a rotating schedule on Tuesday-Thursday.
+The school runs on a block schedule, with all 7 classes on Mondays and a rotating schedule on Tuesday-Thursday and Wednesday-Friday.

 Core

 "Core" class aid in the transition from elementary to middle school.
 "Core" is a series of classes taught by the same teacher in the same room, much like the main teacher in elementary school.
 Sixth graders are taught reading, language arts and social studies by their core teacher.
-Seventh graders are taught reading, language arts, and social studies, but have a separate teacher for math.
+Seventh graders are taught language arts and social studies, but have a separate teacher for math.
 By eighth grade, the core system is nonexistent.
 Other classes not taught by core teachers including science teachers, physical education teachers, and elective teachers.